Digia vs Appcues: Product Adoption Comparison

 Appcues pricing plans showing Start, Grow, and Enterprise tiers with features, MAU limits, onboarding support, and engagement capabilities

-Digia is typically positioned around long-term engagement value rather than user count alone.
-Its impact is measured through retention, session depth, and user lifetime value.
-This shifts the focus from short-term onboarding metrics to sustained user engagement over time.
+Digia is all about long-term value, not just user count.
+Its real impact is measured by what truly matters: things like retention, how deep a user's session goes, and their overall lifetime value.
+This completely shifts the focus from short-term onboarding metrics to building genuine user engagement that actually lasts over time.

 Digia pricing plans showing Growth and Enterprise tiers with features like in-app experiences, A/B testing, segmentation, onboarding, and customer support